Ifycode-experiments/doc/contributor-guide/git-workflow.md

 Next create and send a `pull request` so that your code can be reviewed.
 Also add description and testing checklist to your pull request.
 See examples of previously made pull requests for how to go about this: [pull request 11](https://github.com/code-collabo/node-mongo-cli/pull/11#issue-584788302), [pull request 50](https://github.com/code-collabo/node-mongo-cli/pull/50#issue-602381499).

+## Further study
+Although the sections above are what you will be needing to contribute, see [this YouTube resource](https://youtu.be/jFL228SfOmU) to help understand the git workflow term better.